iamprecieee/screenrecorder-chrome-extension-backend/README.md

 ## Structure
 * [Init](resources/__init__.py) - This creates and configures the Flask application.
 * [Config](resources/config.py) - This handles the configuration variables for the entire app.
+* [Database](models/engine/database.py) - This initailises, creates, and defines methods for operation on the database.
+* [Models](models/model.py) - This contains the SQLAlchemy model for the videos.
 * [Utils](resources/utils.py) - This module contains all necessary helper functions for views.py
 * [Views](resources/views.py) - This contains the endpoints necessary for operations on recorded video files.
 * [App](app.py) - This handles application running with necessary variables set in [flaskenv](.flaskenv).